Symplectic Origami: Origami Manifolds

-This notion of equivalence stresses the importance of the null foliation being fibrating, and not the particular choice of principal circle fibration.
-Let $(M,\omega)$ be an (oriented) origami manifold with null fibration $S^1 \hookrightarrow Z \stackrel{\pi}{\twoheadrightarrow} B$.
-The null foliation $V$ is the vertical bundle of $\pi$.
-A choice of a (oriented) trivializing section of $V$, scaled so that its integral curves all have period $2 \pi$, gives a vertical vector field generating a possibly different action of $S^1$ on $Z$~\cite[\S 7]{ca-gu-wo:unfolding}.
+This notion of equivalence between origami manifolds stresses the importance of the null foliation being fibrating, and not a particular choice of principal circle fibration.
+We might sometimes identify symplectomorphic origami manifolds.

-As in symplectic reduction, the base $B$ of the null fibration is naturally symplectic.
-Firstly, the form $i^* \omega$ is both horizontal and invariant, hence basic.
-Let $\omega_B$ denote the natural ({\em reduced}) symplectic form on $B$ satisfying